europ/zssk-ticket-automation/README.md

 ### Options

 Order of the options does not matter.
 Option values **must exactly match the train details** (time, date and stations).
+It is recommended to use verbose mode option in case of diagnostics.

 #### Mandatory